user234683/youtube-local/README.md

 ### Linux/MacOS

-Arch users can use the [AUR package](https://aur.archlinux.org/packages/youtube-local-git) maintained by @ByJumperX4

 Download the tarball under the Releases page and extract it. `cd` into the directory and run
 ```
 pip3 install -r requirements.txt
 ```

 **Note**: If pip isn't installed, first try installing it from your package manager.
 Make sure you install pip for python 3.
 For example, the package you need on debian is python3-pip rather than python-pip.
 If your package manager doesn't provide it, try to install it according to [this answer](https://unix.stackexchange.com/a/182467), but make sure you run `python3 get-pip.py` instead of `python get-pip.py`

+- Arch users can use the [AUR package](https://aur.archlinux.org/packages/youtube-local-git) maintained by @ByJumperX4
+- RPM-based distros such as Fedora/OpenSUSE/RHEL/CentOS can use the [COPR package](https://copr.fedorainfracloud.org/coprs/anarcoco/youtube-local) maintained by @ByJumperX4

 ## Usage